developess/build_a_phoenix_api/README.md

 This would make 2 new routes available, at: `/admin/spells` and `/admin/magic`.

 Why would we want to do that?
 The answer lies in the `pipe_through` functions at the top of each scope.
 These `pipe_through` functions require requests to be passed through certain `pipelines` before being routed to the relevant controller.
-These pipelines consist of a series of plugs, which are basically middlewares.
+These pipelines consist of a series of `plugs`, which are special functions or modules, that are equivalent to 'middlewares'.

 In our boilerplate code we have two pipeline types: